gvSIGAssociation/gvnix/addon-web-pattern/docs/td-web-screen-addon.rst

 * field: One-to-many property name to apply pattern to. *Required*

   The name of the field we want to show as relationship of the master entity (the formBackingObject of controller).
-By now, this field must be annotated with OneToMany.
+By now, this field must be annotated with OneToMany or ManyToMany.

 * type: The pattern type to apply pattern to. *Required*